-James E. Lukaszewski, ABC, APR, Fellow PRSA, president, The Lukaszewski Group, Division of Risdall PR
+James E. Lukaszewski, ABC, APR, Fellow PRSA, BEPS Member Emeritus, president, The Lukaszewski Group, Division of Risdall Marketing Group

 Lukaszewski is among the most widely known crisis public relations practitioners and senior executive coaches in North America.
 His PRSA and IABC webinars, teleconferences and in-person programs have been attended by thousands of practitioners over the last 25 years.
 Corporate Legal Times lists him as one of the top 28 crisis consultants.

 Participants earn 1.0 APR Maintenance Credits for a webinar.
 For more information on Accreditation maintenance, visit www.prsa.org/Learning/Accreditation.

 Broaden your skill set with access to an extensive library of live and on-demand professional development webinars — one of PRSA's premier member benefits.